thejjw/sunbeam-charms/charms/manila-cephfs-k8s/README.md

 ## Description

 manila-cephfs-k8s is an operator to manage the Manila Share for CephFS services on a Kubernetes based environment.
+This operator will allow CEPHFS NFS Manila shares to be created (`storage_protocol=NFS`).

 ## Usage